-Perhaps you noticed that there is no explicit mention of Data Science, Deep Learning, or Neural Networks in the competency profile.
-While related frameworks and tools principally are in her toolbox, they are left out to facilitate focus for the practitioner and you, the reader of competency profile.
+Perhaps you noticed no explicit mention of Data Science, Deep Learning, or Neural Networks in the competency profile.
+While related frameworks and tools are in her toolbox, they are left out to facilitate focus for the practitioner and you, the reader of the competency profile.
 Wouldn't you love to talk to her about architecting end-to-end solutions, deploying products, and the expertise she holds from doing this many times?

 Where is her #datacareer headed?